On a degenerating limit theorem of DeMarco--Faber: Introduction

-Using Theorem \ref{th:computation} (and by some new argument, see Remark \ref{th:remedy} below), we could complement the proof of the following degenerating limit theorem of DeMarco--Faber.
-Our proof is given in Section \ref{sec:proof}.
+Using Theorem \ref{th:computation} and by some new arguments relating the $t$-adic absolute value on $\bL$, which restricts to the trivial (so non-archimedean) absolute value on $\bC=k_{\bL}$, with the Euclidean absolute value on $\bC$, we complement the proof of the following degenerating limit theorem of DeMarco--Faber.